JDGrimes/wp-filesystem-mock/README.md

 		/**
 		 * WordPress's base filesystem API class.
 		 *
-		 * We need to make sure this is loaded before we can load the */ require_once( ABSPATH . 'wp-admin/includes/class-wp-filesystem-base.php' );
+		 * We need to make sure this is loaded before we can load the mock.
+		 */
+		require_once( ABSPATH . 'wp-admin/includes/class-wp-filesystem-base.php' );